gregorriegler/gregorriegler.github.io/about.md

 * In 2010 i wrote my own ORM and it didn't support lazy loading.
 I think you can imagine what the performance was like.
 I learned a lot doing it, but thats the only positive aspect i can think of.

 * In 2011 i was maintaining a prototype-turned-production incident management system for public transport.
 It was stuffed with commented out code, and i was afraid to delete it for weeks.
 Gosh, i should have deleted it right away.
+It was in this project that i learned feeling more comfortable in throwing code away.

 * In 2012 i wrote a 3-figure page long scope statement that got signed by the customer.
 Turned out it was as worthy as a toiletpaper just a few days later.